Here is a selection of frequently asked questions we are asked about the nursery but do feel free to pick up the phone and ask some more!

 In addition to the existing EYFS curriculum there are many events and activities for children aged 4 years old to prepare them for school.
 For example, weekly visits to Forest School, group time activities based around early reading skills, letter sounds, number skills and class themes, the Christmas and Spring Concert and Sports Day at the end of the year.

-Q. How do you prepare children in Class II for school?
+Q. How do you prepare children in Owls for school?

 We take all vouchers including Computershare, Edenred, Busy Bees, Care-4 and Sodexo.
 We accept vouchers for reagular nursery term payments as well as applying them towards Holiday Club bookings.
 We will gladly provide you with our account numbers with all voucher providers to ease the set up of these payments..